bebraw/schema2object/README.md

     properties = schema2object.getRequiredProperties(definition);
 }

-// all definitions are passed so that $ref lookup can work properly var o = schema2object.properties2object(definitions, properties);
+// definitions can be passed so that $ref lookups work
+// in case your properties don't have any, you can skip it var o = schema2object.properties2object(properties, definitions);

 // you should have an object with random data now console.log(o);